Serhiy Pashynskyi: Politics

 He was a deputy of the Verkhovna Rada of Ukraine of the 5th, 6th, 7th, and 8th convocations.

-From 5 March to 10 June 2014, Serhiy Pashynskyi was acting Head of the Presidential Administration of Ukraine.
-According to the Interrogation Report of the former Minister of Defense of Ukraine Ihor Tenyukh, on 23 March 2014, at the initiative of Serhiy Pashynskyi and the former head of the National Guard Stepan Poltorak, a meeting of the NSDC was held.
+From 5 March to 10 June 2014, Pashynskyi was acting Head of the Presidential Administration of Ukraine.
+According to the Interrogation Report of the former Minister of Defense of Ukraine Ihor Tenyukh, on 23 March 2014, at the initiative of Pashynskyi and the former head of the National Guard Stepan Poltorak, a meeting of the NSDC was held.
 During the meeting, a final decision on the withdrawal of Ukrainian troops from the Crimea without resistance to the Russian army was made.

 After the election of Petro Poroshenko as the President of Ukraine, Pashynskyi returned to the Verkhovna Rada.

 In January 2015, Pashynskyi initiated the restriction of photo and video recording of meetings of the conciliatory council of the heads of the parliamentary factions and committees of the Verkhovna Rada.
 Pashynskyi said he does not want the meetings turn into "political talk shows."
 At the same time he supported audio fixation and called for the creation of regulations for the statements of the leaders of the factions and committees.

 From 2014 to 6 October 2016, he was the head of the supervisory board of the State Concern Ukroboronprom.
 According to the report of the National Anti-Corruption Bureau of Ukraine, the company has developed a strong corruption system.
 Thanks to that system, officials at Ukroboronprom siphoned off funds from a $39 million contract to supply details for Antonov AN-32 aircraft to the Ministry of Defence of Iraq.

-On 1 November 2018, Serhiy Pashynskyi was included in the Russian sanctions list in connection with Ukraine’s unfriendly actions towards citizens and legal entities of the Russian Federation.
+On 1 November 2018, Pashynskyi was included in the Russian sanctions list in connection with Ukraine's unfriendly actions towards citizens and legal entities of the Russian Federation.

 In the 2019 Ukrainian parliamentary election he lost his parliamentary seat after losing his constituency.